IT/PPS 02.01 - Classroom Computing Platform Selection Process

-The computer will be a standard classroom unit and will be purchased by ITAC on behalf of the department, using that department’s funds.
+The computer will be a standard classroom unit and will be purchased, using that department’s funds, by ITAC on behalf of the department.
 The asset will belong to the department and will be assigned to their inventory account.

 The computer will be clearly labeled on the front as a departmentally-owned device.
 This label is not to be removed by any party without proper asset transfer paperwork.

-If the computer fails, ITAC will assist in getting it to the repair center, but any costs associated with repair are the responsibility of the department.
+If the computer fails, ITAC will assist in getting it to the repair center, but any costs associated with repair will be the responsibility of the department.
 A temporary replacement will not be provided by ITAC so long as there is still a functioning computer in the classroom.

 The computer will only remain in place during its standard life cycle, which is defined as four years.
 When it is due for refresh, the department may decide to purchase a new computer or to remove the dual platform from that classroom.
 It will not be possible to retain a computer in a classroom past its four-year lifecycle as it becomes more susceptible to risk of failure and carries a higher support liability.

 Reviewers of this PPS include the following:

 Position Date Associate Vice President, Information Technology Assistance Center March 1 EY Director, Learning Spaces March 1 EY Vice President for Information Technology March 1 EY

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Information Technology policy and procedure from the date of this document until superseded.